-ESN believes in the free pursuit of intellectual and artistic inquiry, as well as the exchange of ideas between instructors and students.
+ESN and the New York Film Academy believe in the free pursuit of intellectual and artistic inquiry, as well as the exchange of ideas between instructors and students.
 Controversial subjects may be explored without fear of censure, retribution or reprisal, so long as the work occurs within the scope of the ESN education and is consistent with its stated Academic Freedom Policy, which will be made available to any person upon request.
 Students, faculty, and staff are free to express themselves and explore their artistic horizons as they see fit, provided that they remain in compliance with state and federal law, and so long as they can successfully demonstrate that the work discussed/performed/completed was created with artistic intent.

-Instructors are free to discuss controversial subjects in class and screen controversial works without fear of reprisal, so long as the work serves the overall goal of the ESN curriculum and does not violate the ESN Student Conduct Code or any institutional or campus-wide policies.
+Instructors are free to discuss controversial subjects in class and screen controversial works without fear of reprisal, so long as the work serves the overall goal of the ESN curriculum and does not violate the ESN Code of Conduct or any institutional or campus-wide policies.